timostrating/pdfbooks/README.md

 index.html             -- Tells you to go to the public folder noframework.php        -- $ php ./noframework.php  for more info about this tool
 </pre>

+## Nice too have
+- [ ] Admin backend.
+- [ ] Asset pipeline - We could minify all assets and place them afterwards in the plubic forlder.
+- [ ] A better way to handle / and \ difference.
+- [ ] A better way to handle Links.
+Maybe we can use the routes to generate static variables.
+- [ ] More comments - Every class should at least be explained somewhere.
+- [ ] Docblocks could also help.
+- [ ] Generators that support model variables.
+- [ ] Router that supports a resource function to loads the default crud urls.
+- [ ] Router that supports prefixes.
+- [ ] Router that supports subdomains.
+- [ ] Maybe migrations ???
+- [ ] A database that lets you query without writing SQL.
+- [ ] A database that automaticly detects PDO:FETCHCLASS options.
+- [ ] An ORM that works from the models and that lets you query them.
+- [ ] A documented git flow.
+- [ ] Multi language support.
+- [ ] Git documentation.
+- [ ] Our own frontend framework.